Get in Touch

 • Creating and executing Stored Routines

-• Securing stored routine execution
+• Security considerations for stored routine execution

 • Creating and executing triggers